mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/security/ent/tls-ssl/ar-custom/index.md

 <!-- The source repository for this topic is https://github.com/dcos/dcos-docs-site -->

 External access to a DC/OS Enterprise cluster goes through Admin Router.
 By default, the certificate presented by Admin Router is signed by the DC/OS Certificate Authority.
 The default DC/OS CA certificate is not trusted by default, and requires clients to manually configure trust in the CA (e.g. by accepting a pop-up browser dialog).
-A trusted CA certificate can be provided using Custom CA Certificates.
+A trusted CA certificate can be provided using [custom CA certificates](/mesosphere/dcos/2.1/security/ent/tls-ssl/ca-custom/).
 However, obtaining a suitable CA certificate can be difficult.
-Custom External Certificates allow the cluster administrator to provide an easily obtained certificate and key that Admin Router will present to external connections.
+Custom external certificates allow the cluster administrator to provide an easily obtained non-CA certificate and key that Admin Router will present to external connections.

 The benefits of using a custom external certificate for your DC/OS Enterprise cluster include:

-- obtaining just a plain leaf certificate instead of an intermediate signing certificate and using custom CA certificate feature, in order to make connections to the cluster trusted by the clients by default (i.e. browser-trusted certificates)
+- only needing to obtain a standard certificate instead of an intermediate CA signing certificate, in order to make connections to the cluster trusted by the clients by default (i.e. browser-trusted certificates);
-- using a certificate with different properties for clients connecting to the cluster using given server names
+- using a certificate with different properties for clients connecting to the cluster using different server names.

 # Contents
 - [Supported certificates](#supported-ca-certificates)